Muoio117/Muoio117.github.io/docs/products/animtools.md

     ![AddOperations](/assets/gifs/AddOperations.gif){width="90%" align="center" class="gif-with-border"}

 5.  **Preview the Edited Animations**:
     In the toolbar at the top of the viewport, switch from Original to Edited to preview what the output animations would look like.
 (This is non-destructive, of course.)
+To have Animations displayed properly, ensure `bEnableRootMotion = true` and `bForceRootLock = true` in all corresponding Anim Sequences.

     ![PreviewEditAnims](/assets/gifs/PreviewEditAnims.gif){width="90%" align="center" class="gif-with-border"}